jasonrichdarmawan/jasonrichdarmawan/README.md

 📚 Hosted a TeamSpeak server with 500 active users per day and Counter-Strike 2D, 1.6 servers (2012 - 2016).

+🌇 Live in South Cikarang, with a passion for Data and Managed Service.
+Can move to BSD City or Jakarta at moment's notice.

 💻 Work as Part Time Angular Developer, iOS Developer.
 Platform to rent spaces, Mereka by Biji-Biji Group.
 Search Engine for Indonesia Law, Lexicon at Apple Developer Academy.

 💪🏽 Work best with visualisation.
 For more info about how I work https://bit.ly/WorkingWithJason